 A New ZCLK Calendar/Clock Board for the Z-100!

-I mentioned SmartWatch and ZCLK earlier, and we obviously need a new clock calendar for the Z-100.
+I mentioned elsewhere that SmartWatch and the original ZCLK are no longer available, so we obviously need a new clock calendar for the Z-100.
 After a brief search, I found that all the important parts of the ZCLK are still available.
 So I set about designing a new circuit board and have obtained three, so far.
 But let me first back up and briefly explain about the ZCLK.

 The original ZCLK was manufactured in 1984 by FBE Research Company.
 It installed over the 68A21 Peripheral Interface Adaptor IC (U114) on the Z-100 motherboard, but it would interfere with the installation of the two most popular PC-emulators of the period, EasyPC and Gemini.
 A later model came with a short flat ribbon connector to offset the ZCLK away from the PC-emulator boards.

-As I just mentioned, I've designed a new ZCLK2 with the ribbon cable and found all the necessary parts.
+So, I've designed a new ZCLK2 with the ribbon cable and found all the necessary parts.
 I've already successfully tested all three boards and they look and work great.
 And the coin cell, the popular CR2032, can be replaced!
 The best part is that I can sell the boards for only $55.00 (includes the shipping costs), and I can order more, any time they are needed, for as long as the parts are available.
 Click on the images to see them more clearly.
-Please send me an e-mail (link below) if you are interested.
+Please send me an e-mail if you are interested.

 "Z-100 LifeLine" Periodical Index

 While the website was hosted by Earthlink, I was limited about how much I could do or say and I could not list items that I had for sale (Could not have a business website).
 Now that I have my own domain, I can spread out my wings and fly!
 So I have a lot of things that I want to add.
 One is a For Sale/Wanted page.
 Over the years I have collected a huge assortment of electronic parts and other items that are taking up space.
 So I'm going to list them here.
-If you could use any of this stuff, here's the place to look for it first.
-I'll also include a price list for all the Z-100 repairs and parts that I have in stock.
-So click on the link below and see if there is anything that interests you.
+If you could use any of this stuff, here is the place to look for it first.
+I will also include a price list for all the Z-100 repairs and parts that I have in stock.
+So click on the link to the right to see if there is anything that interests you.

 As I've announced many years ago, our software guru, John Beyers, has left "Z-100 LifeLine" rather suddenly and very unexpectedly.
 With us since the Z-100's early beginnings and well before my time, he has nearly single-handedly written or modified all the source code for this latest Z-DOS version, the last several monitor ROMs, and the LLSCSI and LLIDE Controller projects.
 He remains sorely missed and we wish him all the best in his future endeavors...